MahnazHabibi/Mutation_Analysis/README.md

 # Mutation_Analysis

-Unsupervised machine learning method to identify candidate driver genes.
+A new  machine learning method for cancer mutation analysis.

 Descripotion: